Bowling pin: Tenpins

+The USBC indicated that, effective August 1, 2023, it is certifying string pinsetters and string pin bowling as an independent category of equipment and competition separate from conventional free-fall pinsetters.
+USBC lab data indicated strike percentage on string pin bowling is 7.1% lower, causing the USBC to plan additional testing to determine whether a scoring conversion should be created between the categories.
+String pinsetters are less expensive and easier to maintain, motivating bowling centers to phase them in.

 Duckpins and fivepins

 Duckpins are shorter and squatter than standard tenpins.
 Canadian fivepins are between duckpins and tenpins in size, but have a thick, inch-wide rubber band around the widest part of the pin to increase pin action when struck.